bloominstituteoftechnology/web-module-project-HTTP/README.md

 - Replaced the movie with the passed in id with data passed in through body.
 Returns update movies list.

 #### DELETE `http://localhost:5000/api/movies/:id`
 - Removed movie with the passed in id.
-Returns the deleted movie's id.
+Returns update movies list.